Blog post

 All these orders will be processed through Odoo, meaning:

-⇒ You can set up your production in Odoo and manage everything within the same system.
-Planning, execution and recording your production all in one place.
+• ⇒ You can set up your production in Odoo and manage everything within the same system.
+Planning, executing and recording your production all in one place.

-⇒ Or you can handle everything regarding purchasing of supplies and products in Odoo.
-From RFQ (request for quote) to purchase order to receival of products.
+• ⇒ Or you can handle everything regarding purchasing supplies and products in Odoo.
+From RFQ (request for quote) to purchase order to receive the products.
 Which, again, can be partially automated.

 Want to know how you can build your own e-commerce engine?